fzahner/dotfiles/README.md

 ![Screenshot Neofetch/Spotify](./screenshots/spotify.png)

 My collection of dotfiles with Herbstluftwm window manager and Neovim config, as well as multiple other small files.
-I am running Linux Mint as my OS, but the config should work regardless of installed Operating System.
+I have used this configuration actively on Arch Linux and Linux Mint (Ubuntu), both on X11.
+For these Operating Systems, the chezmoi config can also automatically install required packages.

 > [!IMPORTANT]
 > To use the herbstluftwm and/or eww config, supporting software is needed.
 See _Installation_ for more information.